theacodes/structy/README.md

 Structy's Python implementation is written to be simple, not fast or "powerful" or whatever.
 Some notes:

 - The runtime depends on Python 3.7+
-- The runtime uses type annotations heavily.
+- The runtime has complete type annotations.
-- The runtime includes a very basic implementation of `Q16.16` fixed-point math called `fix16`.
-It's included because I often work with `libfixmath` on microcontrollers.
+- The runtime supports converting floats between libfixmath's fix16 during packing & unpacking.
+- It's built on top of Python's excellent [struct](https://docs.python.org/3/library/struct.html) module.

 ### Including Structy's runtime